Sunday, August 31, 2008

 "I'm all about that," John replies, uncertainly.
 Josie presses her mouth against his.
 Now every break is about sex with Josie.

 Three days later, she doesn't show.
-Co-workers reveal that Josie was killed in a car wreck.
+Co-workers reveal that Josie was killed in a car crash.
 John breaks the glass in the restroom mirror with his forehead.

 Betty decides to write a novel about her dream heroine, Esther.
 She keeps her date with John at a drugstore lunch counter.
 She notices the gash in his forehead.